2 Chronicles 28 – The Evil Reign of Ahaz

 a.
 At the same time King Ahaz sent to the kings of Assyria to help him: This was because, as 2 Kings 16 explains, the combined armies of Israel and Syria had not only overcome many cities of Judah, but were at the time laying siege against Jerusalem.
 2 Kings 16:5 says, they besieged Ahaz but could not overcome him.
 To his shame in this time of crisis, Ahaz looked to the kings of Assyria instead of the LORD.

 i.
 Before Ahaz did this, Isaiah offered him a sign for assurance of God’s help in the struggle against the combined armies of Israel and Syria (Isaiah 7:1-12).
 “This was a fair offer to a foul sinner” (Trapp), but Ahaz refused under the excuse of not wanting to test God, when instead he really wanted to trust in the king of Assyria.

 ii.
-The prophecy of Isaiah 7 – including the announcement of the Immanuel sign – came from Isaiah to King Ahaz during this joint Israel-Syrian invasion (also apparently with the help of the Edomites and the Philistines) Yet for the sake of David, God did not allow this disastrous attack on Judah to prevail.
+The prophecy of Isaiah 7 – including the announcement of the Immanuel sign – came from Isaiah to King Ahaz during this joint Israeli and Syrian invasion (also apparently with the help of the Edomites and the Philistines).
+Yet for the sake of David, God did not allow this disastrous attack on Judah to prevail.
 He would not allow this Satanic plot against the Messianic dynasty of David to succeed.

 iii.
 The kings of Israel and Syria thought of themselves as burning torches, come to destroy Judah and the dynasty of David.
 God said they were just like burnt-out smoking sticks, who would not ultimately do much damage (Isaiah 7:4).